RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 icon:     images/dalia-logo.png

-comment:  This document provides a brief introduction to research data management for lecturers.
-It provides an overview of rdm related topics as well as some didactic and methodologies for teaching rdm to students.
+comment:  This document was used for a side event of NFDI section EduTrain during CORDI, Karlsruhe, 14.09.2023

 -->